Canada Workers Benefit (CWB) is a non-refundable credit available to low income Canadians when they file their taxes.

 These thresholds vary depending on whether you’re an individual or married, or whether you’re eligible for the CWB disability supplement or not.

-For 2021, the applicable net income after which the CWB starts reducing for families are shown in the table below:
+For 2022 tax year, the maximum net income in which you wouldn’t receive the Canada Workers Benefits are shown in the table below:

 Like many other tax credits and benefits provided by the Canadian government, Canada workers benefit is indexed against inflation.